HudoGriz/QTLspyer/README.md

 ### Content

-The code is organized into two parts. the fist part is in `python`.
+The code is organized into two parts.
+The first part is in `python`.
 A `class` object is created which methods call the required tool and evaluate the output.
-This methods are used to code a pipeline in a executable python script.
-The shiny app is used to create the appropriate command line for the python scripts.
-Active watchers observe changes in the log files and report back on the pipeline progress.
+These methods are used to code a pipeline which is saved as an executable python script.
+The shiny app is used to create the appropriate command line for running the executable script.
+Active watchers observe changes in the log files and report back on the pipeline progression.

 ### Folder structure